 - Keep running the engine without any load as long as it does not arrive at the temperature of the water (100-130F) or (38-540C).
 Do not keep running the engine without load (Free Load) or few amounts of loads (Less than 33%).
-It could have make damage to the turbocharger and spark plugs may lead to dirt.
+It could have to make damage to the turbocharger and spark plugs may lead to dirt.

-- Check the voltage and frequencies are ok or not, if it’s not ok then go to the configure menu to the control panel HMI and adjust the voltage and frequencies by logging (Operator / Assembly).
+- Check the voltage and frequencies are ok or not if it’s not ok then go to the configure menu to the control panel HMI and adjust the voltage and frequencies by logging (Operator / Assembly).

 - Check the PFI plant is closed or not.
-If you are having two generators then synchronized two generators by synchronizer.
+If you are having two generators then synchronized two generators by the synchronizer.
 Now turn on the main circuit breaker and increase the load slowly.

 - Repeat the voltage and frequencies checking after increasing the load and adjust it again if needed.
 If the power factor is less than 0.8 then turn on PFI plant or panel.